AdobeDocs/target-learn.en/help/mobile-v4/overview.md

 _Implement and Use Adobe Target with Adobe Mobile Services SDK v4 for Android_ is the perfect starting point for Android developers who are already using Adobe Mobile Services SDK v4 and want to start personalizing app experiences with Adobe Target.

 A demo Android app is provided for you to complete the tutorial, so you can learn the underlying techniques.
-After completing this tutorial, you should be ready to start implementing Target in your own Android app!
+After completing this tutorial, you should be ready to implement Target in your own Android app!

 After completing this tutorial you will be able to: